SushantChhetry/leet-code-problems/README.md

 - Update maxProfit: If the potential profit is greater than maxProfit, update maxProfit to the potential profit.
 - Return the maximum profit: After iterating through all the prices, return the value of maxProfit.

+### 125. Valid Palindrome✅
+(07/17/2023) <br/>

+- Use replace and tolowercase methods to setup a new string we will use <strong> two pointers on </strong>
+- Initialize variables: left = 0 and right = end of this new string.
+- Iterate through the char: if the char at left and right are not equal return false
+   - If they are equal update the pointer values
+ - Return true if the loop ends

 ## 🔵 MEDIUM